What is a Stress Risk Assessment?

 Step 3: Assess the risks and take precautions

 This step is where you start analyzing and interpreting the identified stress-inducing factors of your assessment and determine the corrective actions to take.
 Evaluate how serious the stressors are and determine the consequences it brings towards the organization and business.
-Evaluating the threats can help you prioritize and solve them appropriately from most severe to least severe.
+Evaluating the threats and implementing risk control to each can help you prioritize and solve them appropriately from most severe to least severe.

 Step 4: Document the assessment

 Record your findings and the next steps to take.
-This will serve not only as proof that the stress risk assessment was carried out, but also a basis for later review.
+This will serve not only as proof that the stress risk assessment was carried out but also as a basis for later review.

 Step 5: Review and update